nullpainter/sanchez/README.md

 ## Image resources

 Sample underlays, masks and IR images for Himawari-8 and GK-2A are in the [Resources](Sanchez/Resources) folder.
-Each satellite has an underlay which matches the pixel dimensions of the image, and a high-resolution underlay.
+Each satellite has an underlay which matches the pixel dimensions of the IR image, and an additional high-resolution underlay.
+It is recommended to use the high-resolution underlay unless you care about pixel-perfect IR.

 ## Usage